yfwne01/Project-US-Exchange-Research-Data-Warehouse-Design/README.md

 2. Integrate and transform the daily data along with other associated financial data (e.g. valuation ratio, earnings and income statement, etc.)

-3. Load the clean and transformed data to a DW and a star schema for specific technical analyses
+3. Load the integrated, clean,and transformed data to a Data Warehouse and a star schema for specific technical analyses

-4. Present the analyses in a visualization format using Tableau dashboard
+4. Present the analyses in a visualization format using a Tableau dashboard